guygregory/Responses-API/README.md

 - [OpenAI documentation](https://platform.openai.com/docs/api-reference/responses/create)

 # Attribution
 These examples are loosely based on [@mrbullwinkle's](https://github.com/mrbullwinkle) samples from the [Microsoft Learn Documentation](https://learn.microsoft.com/azure/ai-services/openai/how-to/responses), and also helped by the [documentation from OpenAI](https://platform.openai.com/docs/api-reference/responses/create).
 Thanks to [@moonbox3](https://github.com/moonbox3) for providing the Semantic Kernel samples.
+Thanks to Rafal Rutyna for providing useful information on the May 2025 updates.